Drew University: 19th century

-As a liberal arts college (1928–1990)
+20th century

-Throughout the nineteenth and early twentieth centuries, Drew Theological Seminary educated and trained hundreds of Methodist ministers.
-It began to expand its role with the addition of a course of study for women in 1920 when it established a "College of Missions."
-This course would be renamed the "College of Religious Education and Missions" in 1929 but was short-lived.
+Throughout the 19th and early 20th centuries, Drew Theological Seminary educated and trained hundreds of Methodist ministers.
+It began to expand its role with the addition of a course of study for women in 1920 when it established a "College of Missions".
+This course was renamed the "College of Religious Education and Missions" in 1929 but was short-lived.

-In 1928, Drew Theological Seminary accepted a gift of $1.5 million from brothers Arthur J. Baldwin (1868–1939) and Leonard D. Baldwin (1866–1933) to establish an undergraduate liberal arts college.
+In 1928, Drew Theological Seminary accepted a gift of $1.5 million from brothers Arthur J. Baldwin and Leonard D. Baldwin to establish an undergraduate liberal arts college.

 The Baldwins were successful attorneys who were raised on a farm in Cortland, New York.
-Both brothers attended Cornell University.
+Both attended Cornell University.
 They established a law firm with former New Jersey governor John Griggs spanning "varied interests in lumbering, manufacturing, transportation, and other enterprises that ranged from owning the Grosvenor Hotel in New York City to Arthur's legal counseling for the rising McGraw-Hill publishing empire."
 The Baldwins became acquainted with the seminary's president, Ezra Squier Tipple, who "welcomed the brothers to his prominent New York City Methodist Church when they came to Manhattan."
-Leonard Baldwin eventually became a trustee of the seminary in 1919.
+Leonard Baldwin became a trustee of the seminary in 1919.
 The donation originally consisted of $500,000 to build a college building, and $1,000,000 in the form of Great Atlantic & Pacific Tea Company (A&P) stock.
-However, the Baldwins exchanged the stock with a gift of cash in October 1928.
+The Baldwins exchanged the stock for a cash gift in 1928.

 In their modesty and in recognition of their sibling affection, the Baldwins asked that it be named "Brothers College."
 The theological seminary then changed its name to "Drew University" to reflect its expanded role.
-Brothers College, later renamed as the "College of Liberal Arts", opened in September 1928 with its first class of 12 students.
-Brothers College would incorporate the women's program and become coeducational in 1942 during World War II when school officials recognized that the military draft and war effort would reduce the all-male student body.
+Brothers College, later renamed the "College of Liberal Arts", opened in 1928 with its first class of 12 students.
+Brothers College incorporated the women's program and became coeducational in 1942, when school officials recognized that the military draft and war effort would reduce the all-male student body.
 Drew offered admission to United States Navy personnel through the V-12 Navy College Training Program.
-Drew was one of 131 colleges and universities nationally that took part in the program which offered students a path to a naval officers' commission.
+It was one of 131 U.S. colleges and universities to take part in the program, which offered students a path to a naval officer's commission.